ChrisWhealy/geonames_hana/README.md

 `https://<hostname>/api/v1/languages?iso639-3=deu`

 <a name="alt-field-names"></a>
-#### Alternative Field Names
+#### Alternative API Field Names

-The property names of the returned JSON objects are not always intuitive.
+The property names of the returned JSON objects are the field names used in the HANA database tables - and these names are not always intuitive!

 For example, the 3-character language code in the `languages` table is stored in field `iso639-3`.
-Such field names are technical and obscure and therefore don't improve the API's usability.
-Therefore, alternate, human-readable names have been configured that can be used in the API as more user-friendly alternatives.
+Such field names are both technical and obscure, and therefore don't improve the API's usability.
+Consequently, alternate, human-readable names have been configured that can be used in the API as more user-friendly alternatives.

 These alternative names are listed in file [`srv/config/config.js`](./srv/config/config.js).
 Look at the definition of object `api_v1`.
-This object contains multiple properties whose names are the URL paths used to read a particular table.
+This object contains multiple properties whose names define the URL paths used to read a particular table.

 Each pathname property is itself an object containing a `parameters` property.
 For instance, part of the pathname object for `api/v1/countries` contains this `parameters` configuration: